NIkkiDC/AirJournal-API/README.md

 Wanda Avery assisted me every step of the way with this project.
 She helped me understand connecting my api with the front end.
 Wanda is also a great cheerleader as well!
 She was very helpful when making sure I stayed on track.

 Rachel Ehrlich assisted me with the beautiful icons I have.
-Rachel, and Wanda always make me realize that I do have an understanding of what I am doing, and do hold the answer in my head!
+Rachel, and Wanda always make me realize that I do have an understanding of what I am doing, and that I do hold the answer in my head!
 I just need to be confident, and pratice more.

 DeShe Woods helped me fix an error I was having with linking my API to my Angular application.